sablier-labs/flow/TECHNICAL-DOC.md

 $10.000000000000000000 - 9.999999999999936000 = 0.000000000000006400$

 This is an improvement by $\approx 10^{11}$.
-While not perfect, it is clearly much better.
+While not perfect, it is clearly much better as the recipient may have to wait just a bit longer to receive the full 10 USDC per day.
+Using the 18 decimals format would delay it by just 1 more

-The funds will never be stuck in the contract; the recipient may have to wait a bit longer to receive the full 10 USDC per day.
-Using the 18 decimals format would delay it by just 1 more second:
+second:

 $0.000115740740740740 \cdot (\text{seconds in one day} + 1 second) = 10.000115740740677000$